LaborBerlin/ont-assembly-snake/README.md

 snakemake -s /opt/software/ont-assembly-snake/Snakefile --use-conda --cores 20
 ```

-Assemblies created in each step are contained in the files `output.fa` in each folder and symlinked as `.fa` files in the `assemblies/` folder.
+Assemblies created in each step are contained in the files `output.fa` in each folder and symlinked as `.fa` files in the `assemblies/` folder, see the example below.

 ## Included Programs